all-in-one-of/notes-on-things/smf-ux-links.md

 - [Val Head](http://valhead.com/blog/) - She is a motion designer/UX person working at Adobe with some interesting articles.

+### Articles

+- [Creating Usability with Motion](https://medium.com/ux-in-motion/creating-usability-with-motion-the-ux-in-motion-manifesto-a87a4584ddc) - Article by Issara Willenskomer about motion in design.

 ------------

 # Notes on "The Design of Everyday Things"